Home » Employment » Military Spouse Employment: Most Common Struggles

 • Other positions in the medical field

-If you do practice in any of these careers, make sure you are aware of what you need to do.
-Also stay updated information about legislation in your state.
-Being aware of what is required, staying organized, and making sure you are prepared will go along way in helping your with your licensing requirements.
+If you practice in any of these careers, ensure you are aware of the necessary steps.
+Additionally, stay informed about legislation in your state.
+Being aware of what is required, staying organized, and ensuring you are prepared will go a long way in helping you meet your licensing requirements.

-The Department of Defense State Liaison Office (DSLO) as well as their website, USA4MilitaryFamilies has been setup to help educate state policy makers on the unintended barriers that have been created by policies as well as other issues that are important to service members as well as their families.
+The Department of Defense State Liaison Office (DSLO), as well as its website, USA4MilitaryFamilies, has been established to educate state policymakers on the unintended barriers created by policies, as well as other issues important to service members and their families.

 Hectic Military Lifestyle

-Being married to someone in the military means living a different type of lifestyle.
+Being married to someone in the military means living a unique lifestyle.
 For one thing, your spouse is not always home.
-They can be gone for months and sometimes over a year at a time.
-Beyond moving, the military life brings a lot of frustrations to the military spouse working on their career.
+They can be gone for months and sometimes for over a year at a time.
+Beyond the move, military life brings numerous frustrations to the military spouse working on their career.

-If the military spouse has children, childcare is really important, and not being near family can also bring up challenges.
+If the military spouse has children, childcare is particularly important, and not being near family can also present challenges.
 If the spouse works a lot and their spouse is deployed, their career can suffer trying to balance everything.

 The unknowns of military life can be frustrating too.
-If you are not sure when you are going to move, it can be difficult to tell your employer what is going on or when to start looking for a new job.
+If you are unsure when you will be moving, it can be challenging to inform your employer of your plans or when to begin searching for a new job.
 Plans can change.
-You could apply and find a good job at your new duty station only to find out that your spouse’s orders get changed to a different duty station, 1,000 miles away.
+You could apply and find a good job at your new duty station, only to find out that your spouse’s orders get changed to a different duty station, 1,000 miles away.

 So what can you do?

-One solution to this is to be aware of the different childcare options in your location.
+One solution to this is to be aware of the various childcare options available in your area.
 The Child Development Centers on post might offer what you are looking for as well as FCC providers or other daycare options.

-In some cases, working towards a portable career is the answer for military spouse employment.
+In some cases, pursuing a portable career is the solution for military spouse employment.
 This can address the issue of wanting a career while their spouse is serving in the military.
-There are plenty of areas to go into if this is something a spouse wants to do and can start with going back to school for an education.
-Using MYCAA (links to CollegeRecon) a military spouse can get a degree or a certificate which can help them in a portable career.
+There are plenty of areas to explore if this is something a spouse wants to do and can start with going back to school for an education.
+Using MYCAA (linked to CollegeRecon), a military spouse can pursue a degree or certificate, which can help them in a portable career.

 READ: Portable Careers for Military Spouses (links to CollegeRecon)